 Special Immigrant Juvenile Status (“SIJS”) is a legal pathway for abused, abandoned, or neglected undocumented children present in the United States to become a Lawful Permanent Resident (LPR).
 A state juvenile court must first declare the child dependent under state law, after determining that reunification with one or both parents is not a viable option and that it is not in the child’s best interest to return her to her home country.
 The state court order in and of itself does not confer any legal immigration status and it will not protect a child from removal from the United States.
 A special immigration petition must accompany the court order in order for the child to apply for lawful permanent residency.

 State courts’ willingness to find undocumented children dependent varies considerably by jurisdiction.
-We recommend that families request an extended consultation service to evaluate all possible options before attempting this pathway for citizenship.
+We recommend that families request an [sc: “extended consult PDF link”] to evaluate all possible options before attempting this pathway for citizenship.

 Search terms: adopt nephew, adopt niece, adopt cousin, adopt sister, adopt brother, adopt relative, adopt medical visa, adopt visitor visa, adopt student visa.